bajaj/crawler/readme.md

 }
 ```

 - PageRequestQueue - a simple queue containing un-parsed urls.
-It is backed by hashSet to contain unique urls only.
+It is backed by hashSet to contain unique urls only
 ```
-[url1, url2]
+[url, url]
 ```